 - 1. Integrate the principles of regenerative tourism and sustainability actions into all DEDPs, including capability, particularly for communities, at the level of the destination. - 2.
 Promote the Leave No Trace principles to both visitors and tourism providers. - 3.
 Support tourism development in Decarbonisation Zones as differentiators for the visitor. - 4.
-Establish sustainability as a core principle across all aspects of the DEDP's within Ireland's Ancient East. - 5.
+Establish sustainability as a core principle across all aspects of the DEDPs within Ireland's Ancient Fast. - 5.
 Promote responsible tourism practices among tourism providers and encourage them to pursue sustainability certification as appropriate. - 6.
 Ensure the conservation and maintenance of key elements of biodiversity as part of any development projects to ensure they do not contribute to biodiversity losses or deterioration (i.e., there should be no net loss of biodiversity). - 7.
 When implementing initiatives associated with land and water-based initiatives, it is our objective to ensure the containment and control of Invasive Alien Species (IAS) with accordance with the EC (Birds and Natural Habitats) Regulations, 2011. - 8.
 Identify opportunities to enhance or create Green Infrastructure (GI) and ecological corridors which can provide important links in the connectivity of European Natura 2000 sites and other protected sites. - 9.
-Ensure that all proposed land development in the Regional Tourism Development Strategy incorporates positive biodiversity measures as standard practice.
-Actions can include simple measures, e.g., all new public buildings incorporate nesting boxes for swifts and/or bat boxes, the creation of wildlife habitats on public open spaces, to more ambitious measures that will ensure 'biodiversity net gain' on public development schemes. - 10.
-Implement the Environmental Monitoring Programme, as referenced above, to ensure that the effects of tourism on environmental, heritage and cultural assets is monitored to allow for early detection of any possible issues. - 11.
+Implement the Environmental Monitoring Programme, as referenced above, to ensure that the effects of tourism on environmental, heritage and cultural assets is monitored to allow for early detection of any possible issues. - 10.
 Undertake a series of initiatives with a range of stakeholders in accordance with good environmental practice to create new sustainable tourism opportunities.